[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 I hope you do.

-When you attach 셈이다 to noun modifiers of verbs or adjectives, it means “I could say~, it’s practically (more or less similar to another).”
+Attaching -셈이다 to noun modifiers of verbs or adjectives means “I could say~, it’s practically “more or less similar to another.”

-For verbs in the present tense, you add -는 셈이다 and it means “it’s practically the same as doing smth.”
+For verbs in the present tense, you add -는 셈이다, and it means “it’s practically the same as doing something.”

-For verbs in the past tense, you add -(으)ㄴ 셈이다 and it means “it’s practically the same as having done smth.”
+For verbs in the past tense, you add -(으)ㄴ 셈이다, and it means “it’s practically the same as having done something.”

 For adjectives, you add -(으)ㄴ 셈이다, and for nouns, you add -인 셈이다.